A Powerful Advantage for Working Engineers and Applied Scientists

 Wide range of programs.
 EP offers more than 450 courses in 17 master's degree and certificate programs, all designed and scheduled for working students.
 Master's degree and certificate programs range from computer science, mechanical engineering, and electrical and computer engineering to technical management and systems engineering—two programs pioneered by Johns Hopkins' own Applied Physics Laboratory.
 Students also can become expert in specialized fields such as nanotechnology, photonics, and bioinformatics.

 Weekday evening and Saturday schedules.
 EP courses are scheduled to accommodate working students' busy lives and are taught at locations across the greater Baltimore-Washington, DC area, near where students live or work.
-Locations are conveniently located in Aberdeen, Baltimore, Elkridge, Laurel, Rockville, and Southern Maryland, as well as in Washington, DC and Crystal City, VA.
+Locations are conveniently located in Aberdeen, Baltimore, Elkridge, Laurel, Rockville, and Southern Maryland, as well as in Crystal City, VA.
 In addition, a growing number of programs and classes are available online.

 Faculty and students.
 EP's faculty includes top engineers and applied scientists at private corporations, instructors who have written authoritative books in their field, and professionals from Hopkins' renowned Applied Physics Laboratory.
 The more than 2,000 students that EP educates each year already are accomplished in their jobs and working to achieve more, motivating each other as they do.
 EP really is a community where excellence surrounds you!